Cacaosuyo, “the best kept secret of the Incas”.

 Peruvian-American Sam Giha, the CEO of Cacaosuyo, has his background in the textile industry, which resonates in the brightly coloured, Peruvian-textiles-inspired packaging of Cacaosuyo.
 But it would have been Sam’s economics mindset that led him to think about Peru’s cacao industry, seeing the rise in its export value and the immense added-value once turned into chocolate.

-Working with COO Eduardo Lanfranco and chocolatier Ivan Murragarra, Cacaosuyo crafts its chocolate in Lima, Peru – using solely Peruvian cacao.
+His partner and General Manager of Cacaosuyo, Eduardo Lanfranco crafts its chocolate in Lima, Peru – using solely Peruvian cacao.
 And the mission is simple: to make the best chocolate in Peru.
 In strive for this, Cacaosuyo have won an abundance of chocolate awards, including International Chocolate Awards and Academy of Chocolate.

 Cacaosuyo produce chocolate from tree to bar, working with small producers to firstly select the trees where the cacao will be grow and be harvested – this serves to guarantee the cacao’s traceability and strain for Cacaosuyo.

 Genetics, strains, regions of cacao play a major role in Cacaosuyo’s chocolate.
 Each cacao variety found by Cacaosuyo is brought to its dedicated lab for analysis.
 Here, Cacaosuyo classify each strain, allowing discovery of new flavour profiles and rare varieties, as well as assuring quality of cacao.
 Such close attention to detail preserves the flavours of rare cacao that could otherwise be lost to more modern or inferior varieties